 901 Popper Throwdown This Weekend At High Cotton

 Why should you come to this jalapeño popper contest?
-Because not only can you watch teams compete for the title of “Best Popper”, but it’s family-friendly, with live music and activities, it’s free to get in, and there will be plenty of food and drink for sale.
+Because not only can you watch teams compete for the title of “Best Popper” and – new for 2019 – the “Anything On a Stick” category, but it’s family-friendly, with live music and activities, and it’s free to get in.

 Here’s my Q&A with the creator of Popper Throwdown, Seth Agranov.